rvq619/010-my-contacts/README.md

 # 010-my-contacts
-My contact list that allows you to filter.
+Contact list that filters.

+Technologies used:
+- HTML5
+- Vanilla JavaScript